 - Intentionally causes physical harm to a person; or - Causes or attempts to cause injury, or behaves in such a way as to cause physical injury to a student. - Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and/or other intentional physical confrontations.
+(Level 1-2) - Incidents or confrontations that result in mild or moderate injuries (Level 2-3) - Contact law enforcement and other agencies as appropriate a.
+Physical Threat:

-(Level 1-3) - 10.
-Physical Offenses upon District Employees (Cumulative in Grades 6-8 and 8-12)
+Physical Offenses upon District Employees: (Cumulative in Grades 6-8 and 8-12)